poortjp/REFLECT_D4-3_example/README.md

 For more details on the workflow, file structure of this repository, and how to run the script, please refer to the "example_guide.pdf" document.

-All scripts in this repository have been developed and tested for MATLAB version 2019a, and cannot be guaranteed to work with older or newer versions.
+All scripts in this repository have been developed MATLAB version 2019a and tested on version up to 2021a, but cannot be guaranteed with certainty to work with other versions.